min2ha/ukwa-site/content/target/31104/index.en.md

   "start_date": "2015-10-02T10:00:00Z"
 }

-# Thematic Research Network for Emergency, Unscheduled and Trauma Care (TRUST)

 TRUST brings together representatives from across the whole spectrum of emergency, unscheduled and trauma care and is funded by the Welsh Government.